-The Responsibilities of the Management and the Governance Entity for the Parent Company Only Financial Statements
+The Responsibilities of the Management and the Governance Entity for the Consolidated Financial Statements

-The responsibility of management is to prepare parent company only financial statements that present fairly in accordance with the Regulations Governing the Preparation of Financial Reports by Securities Issuers and to maintain the necessary internal controls relevant to the preparation of the parent company only financial statements to ensure that the parent company only financial statements are free from material misstatement resulting from fraud or error.
+The responsibility of management is to prepare consolidated financial statements that present fairly in accordance with the Regulations Governing the Preparation of Financial Reports by Securities Issuers, and the International Financial Reporting Standards, International Accounting Standards, Interpretations developed by the International Financial Reporting Interpretations Committee or the former Standing Interpretations Committee as endorsed and issued into effect by the Financial Supervisory Commission of the Republic of China, and to maintain such internal control as management determines is necessary to enable the preparation of consolidated financial statements that are free from material misstatement, whether resulting from fraud or error.

-The management, in preparing the parent company only financial statements, is responsible for assessing the ability of Ruby Tech Corp. to continue as a going concern, disclosing matters related to going concern and adopting the going concern basis of accounting unless the management either intends to liquidate Ruby Tech Corp. or to cease its operations, or has no practical alternative other than liquidation or suspension of business.
+The management, in preparing the consolidated financial statements, is responsible for assessing the ability of Ruby Tech Corp. and its subsidiaries. to continue as a going concern, disclosing matters related to going concern and adopting the going concern basis of accounting unless the management either intends to liquidate Ruby Tech Corp. and its subsidiaries or to cease its operations, or has no practical alternative other than liquidation or suspension of business.

-Ruby Tech Corp.'s governance entity is responsible for overseeing the financial reporting process.
+Ruby Tech Corp. and its subsidiaries, the governance entities are responsible for overseeing the financial reporting process.

-The Auditor's Responsibilities for the Audit of Parent Company Only Financial Statements
+The Auditor's Responsibilities for the Audit of Consolidated Financial Statements

-The audit of the parent company only financial statements by the CPA was intended to obtain reasonable assurance about whether the parent company only financial statements are free of material misstatement resulting from fraud or error, and to issue an audit report.
+The audit of the consolidated financial statements by the CPA was intended to obtain reasonable assurance about whether the consolidated financial statements are free of material misstatement resulting from fraud or error, and to issue an audit report.
 Reasonable assurance is a high level of assurance but does not guarantee that a properly planned and performed audit will always detect any material misstatement that might exist.
 Misstatements can arise from fraud or error.
 Misstatements can arise from fraud or error and are considered material if, individually or in aggregate, they could reasonably be expected to influence the economic decisions of users taken based on these financial statements.